bihealth/kiosc-server/docs/source/introduction_overview.rst

 5. Authorized users can stop, pause, restart, or delete containers, as well as checking their health status and logs

+Power users may also push Docker images directly to a private Docker registry hosted in Kiosc.
+In that case, the corresponding container is created automatically and step ``1.`` can be skipped.

 SODAR Universe
 --------------